Mobinexbiz/plugin-calendar-android/README.md

 ##Date methods

-Dates funcstions of calendar accepts dates as `String` or `long`.
+Dates functions of calendar accepts dates as `String` or `long`.
 When using dates as String user should always provide the format of the date string.

 ####Can set minimum and maximum date